China’s nuclear arsenal is growing faster than expected, according to the Pentagon.

 The judgment was made in the yearly report to Congress by the US Department of Defense on Chinese military developments.

-China, like the United States and Russia, is developing a “nuclear triad,” which includes the ability to deliver nuclear bombs from land-based ballistic missiles, air-launched missiles, and submarines, according to the report.
+China, like the United States and Russia, is developing a “nuclear triad,” with the ability to deliver nuclear bombs from land-based ballistic missiles, air-launched missiles, and submarines, according to the report.

 According to the research, China is unlikely to pursue the capability to execute an unprovoked nuclear strike on a nuclear-armed foe, like the United States, but rather to deter strikes from others by maintaining a credible threat of nuclear reprisal.